Rae Spoon: Career

 Spoon has stated that First Spring Grass Fire was written to help them prepare for the production of a National Film Board of Canada documentary about their life and music, My Prairie Home, directed by Chelsea McMullan.
 The film was released in the fall of 2013.
 My Prairie Home, the album of music that Spoon composed for the film, was a longlisted nominee for the 2014 Polaris Music Prize.

 In 2012, Spoon and Ivan Coyote collaborated on Gender Failure, a touring multimedia show in which both artists performed music and spoken word pieces about their failed attempts at fitting into the gender binary.
 A book based on the show was published by Arsenal Pulp in 2014.
 Gender Failure was nominated for the ALA's Over the Rainbow Project List in 2015.

-In 2014, Spoon composed music for the feature film The Valley Below.
+Spoon has composed music for several films including the National Film Board film Deadman (2009) by Chelsea McMullan.
+Their score for the feature film The Valley Below.
+They were awarded Best Composer for their score for the documentary film QUINN (2023) by the Toronto Women Film Festival.

 Spoon began the music label Coax Records "out of a love for indie music and as an answer to under representation for many groups in the music industry."
 The album "Armour" was released on Coax in 2016.

 In 2017, Spoon published a manual in the How To series, entitled How to (Hide) Be(hind) Your Songs.

+bodiesofwater, recorded with respectful child, Laurie-Anne Torres and Terri Upton and released on September 7, 2018, was co-produced by Torres at the Noise Floor Recording Studio on Gabriola Island.

+Not Dead Yet (2023) explores Spoon's experience as a nonbinary person undergoing treatment for cervical cancer.

+Spoon created the music for the children's stage musical The Adventures of Young Turtle, written by S. E. Grummett, together with Ruaridh MacDonald.

+Spoon's young adult novel, Green Glass Ghosts, a queer coming-of-age story set in Vancouver, British Columbia and illustrated by Gem Hall, was published by Arsenal Pulp Press in 2021.